 The problem occurs when one starts feeling the stress all the time, and when it becomes perpetual, as mentioned above, it can become a problem, because stress causes the body to release hormones like cortisol, because it is anticipating a fight or flight coming soon, but it never happens, and these hormones continue to keep the body in a state of tension and agitation.

-The purpose of these hormones is to prepare the person for an attack of some sort, and when it does not happen they don’t just dissipate.
+The purpose of these hormones is to prepare the person for a confrontation of some sort, and when it does not happen they don’t just dissipate.

 In most cases, a stress response is the body’s way of protecting you, but only when it happens in actually problematic situations, and when it works properly, it can help you stay focused, energetic, and alert, and prepared to do what it takes to stay safe and happy.